DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ## New Mechanics

-* [Dodging](https://www.nexusmods.com/skyrimspecialedition/mods/56956) - Spend some stamina to be able to dodge attack of your enemies. `Mouse 4` button is chosen by default for dodging.
+* [Dodging](https://www.nexusmods.com/skyrimspecialedition/mods/56956) - Spend some stamina to be able to dodge attack of your enemies while moving.
+`Mouse 4` button is chosen by default for dodging.

 If you want to change the button for dodging, do the following: